EleutherAI/lm-evaluation-harness/README.md

 This will perform *data-parallel evaluation*: that is, placing a **single full copy** of your model onto each available GPU and *splitting batches across GPUs* to evaluate on K GPUs K times faster than on one.

-If your model is *is too large to be run on a single one of your GPUs* then you can use `accelerate` with Fully Sharded Data Parallel (FSDP) that splits the weights of the model across your data parallel ranks.
+If your model *is too large to be run on a single one of your GPUs* then you can use `accelerate` with Fully Sharded Data Parallel (FSDP) that splits the weights of the model across your data parallel ranks.
 To enable this, ensure you select `YES` when asked ```Do you want to use FullyShardedDataParallel?``` when running `accelerate config`.
 To enable memory-efficient loading, select `YES` when asked `Do you want each individually wrapped FSDP unit to broadcast module parameters from rank 0 at the start?`.
 This will ensure only the rank 0 process loads the model and then broadcasts the parameters to the other ranks instead of having each rank load all parameters which can lead to large RAM usage spikes around the start of the script that may cause errors.

 To pass even more advanced keyword arguments to `accelerate`, we allow for the following arguments as well:
 - `device_map_option`: How to split model weights across available GPUs. defaults to "auto".